LeoFelipe/my-ecommerce-portfolio/README.md

 The project offers observability via Aspire and can be run using either Aspire or Docker Compose.
 Just choose your preferred execution mode and follow the instructions for your environment (Visual Studio, CLI, or Docker Desktop).

+> ℹ️ See [ENVIRONMENT_GUIDE.md](ENVIRONMENT_GUIDE.md) for details about using Aspire, Docker Compose, or Testcontainers safely and interchangeably.

 ## 📁 Project Structure

 ```